rzeldent/esp32cam-rtsp/README.md

 It is also possible to restart manually by pressing the reset button.

 ## Connecting to the configuration
-After the initial configuration and the device is connected to an Access point, the device can be configured over http.
+After the initial configuration and the device is connected to an access point, the device can be configured over http.

 When a connection is made to [http://esp32cam-rtsp](http://esp32cam-rtsp) the status screen is shown.